decaf-dev/obsidian-dataloom/README.md

 Text and number cells have an option for `Auto Width`.
 Auto width means that the column will automatically resize to the largest width of the cell.

-Please note that this will caluclate the maximum length of the text without wrapping.
+Please note that this will calculate the maximum length of the text without wrapping.

 This feature can be enabled by clicking on a header, clicking "Edit" and then clicking the toggle for `Auto Width`.